VisualError/CompatibilityChecker/README.md

 ## Overview

 Enhances your multiplayer experience by notifying you of the required mods when failing to join modded servers.
+(Required both by host and client.)

 ## Features